open-forest-observatory/automate-metashape/docs/step-workflow-implementation-plan.md

 **Notes**:
 - `setup` and `finalize` are not included in this JSON output because they always run unconditionally in the Argo WorkflowTemplate.
-- The `run_name` field corresponds to the `project.run_name` config parameter and will be passed via CLI `--run-name` to override the config file setting.
-This ensures each mission uses a unique identifier in Argo workflows while still supporting local execution with the config's run_name.
+- The `project_name` field corresponds to the `project.project_name` config parameter and will be passed via CLI `--project-name` to override the config file setting.
+This ensures each mission uses a unique identifier in Argo workflows while still supporting local execution with the config's project_name.
 - This ensures disabled steps are skipped by Argo before pod scheduling, and GPU-capable steps are scheduled on the appropriate node type.

 ### WorkflowTemplate Structure